Our Curriculum Vision - B R A C E

 These areas underpin the organisation of the learning environment; the activities provided for children and the monitoring of children’s’ progress and development.

-In Key Stage One and Key Stage Two, children are taught all the elements of the newly required syllabus of the 2014 National Curriculum for both core (English, Maths and Science) and foundation subjects (history, geography, music, art, physical education (PE), design technology and religious education).
+In Key Stage One and Key Stage Two, children are taught all the elements of the National Curriculum for both core (English, Maths and Science) and foundation subjects (history, geography, music, art, physical education (PE), design technology and religious education).

 In our curriculum planning we always endeavour to ensure that activities are matched to the individual needs, development and ability of the children.